henrikenquist/aces-up/README.md

 This concept could prioritize elimination of lower cards better than the existing rules.
 The same idea goes for the other classes of rules as well.

-## Recommendations
+## Strategy recommendations

 I would recommend that you design your strategy based on the following principles:

-1. Place any *Ace* rule before any corresponding *Highest card* rule.
+1. Place any *Ace* rule before any *Highest card* rule.
-3. Place any *Suit below* (\*) rule before any other corresponding rule.
+2. Place any *Suit below* (\*) rule before any other corresponding rule.
-4. Add a rule that guarantees a move somewhere after *Suit below* rule (\*).
+3. Add a rule that guarantees a move somewhere after *Suit below* rule (\*).
+4. Finally, be creative but clever.

+Remember:

-5. Remember: rule evaluation starts with the first rule after each deal/discard.
+- Rule evaluation starts with the first rule after each deal/discard.
+- The rule order is rearranged when using `PERMUTE`, so the original order of rules in the strategy doesn't matter (that's why it's called *Strategy/rule list* in the batch run).
-6. Remember: more rules in a strategy is **not** necessarily better.
+- More rules in a strategy is **not** necessarily better.
-7. Finally, be creative but clever.

 Generally:
 - Good form: 1 2
 - Bad form: 2 1
 - Good form: 300 3
 - Bad form: 3 300
-- Really bad form: 0 1 2 3 4 10 20 30 40 100 200 300 400 \*
+- Really bad form: 0 1 2 3 4 10 20 30 40 100 200 300 400 1000 \*
 - Best form?
 Well, that is what it's all about.
 You tell me!

-\* Well, it is meaningful when using `SUB_SET` and/or `PERMUTE` in batches, e.g. if you want to run a really big batch (see *Number of games* below).
+\* Well, it is meaningful when using `USE_SUB_SETS` and/or `PERMUTE` in batches, e.g. if you want to run a really big batch (see *Number of games* below).

+---

+# Batches

+A batch consists of nested for loops:

+- for each deck
+  - for each strategy

+There are two approaches towards randomness when testing various strategies with batches - "systematic" and "stochastic".

+## Systematic approach

+This approach considers the fact that if one strategy has won a game, another (similar) strategy will have a higher chance of winning that particular game - especially if the rule list is well-designed.
+In that sense, there is less randomness involved.
+Since all strategies use the same decks in a batch, the resulting odds are misleading if the number of decks is low.

+This approach is suitable when comparing strategies for a given set of decks, or for *mega-batches* ™.

+Workflow:
+1. Test **many** strategies for **many** deck(s)
+2. Repeat 1 using the same strategies
+3. Test new strategies using **the same** decks as in 1 and 2 (via the deck_id) and the same **total number** of decks

+Note: The flag `TRUST_RANDOM` is automatically set to `False` if `USE_SUB_SETS` or `PERMUTE` == `True` [(info)](#stochastic-approach).

+Select game option 3 to run steps 1 and 2, with these settings:

+- Use sub sets (y/n)? y or n
+- Use permutations (y/n)? y or n
+- Save all (y/n)? y or n
+- Trust random (y/n)? n
+- Use new decks ('return') or decks from DB (input deck_ids):
+- Number of decks: choose reasonably

+Select game option 3 to run step 3, with these settings:

+- Use sub sets (y/n)? y or n
+- Use permutations (y/n)? y or n
+- Save all (y/n)? y or n
+- Trust random (y/n)? n
+- Use new decks ('return') or decks from DB (input deck_ids): deck_ids from **all** previous batches
+- Number of decks: **total** number of decks for previous strategy

+Yes, I said it was systematic.
+Keep a log!

+Tip: You might want to write code to fetch the deck_ids.
+I forgot that bit.

+It should be straightforward to do and be based on joining the table `solutions` and `decks` according to the strategies generated by the batch settings.
+Send me a pull request when you're done.

+## Stochastic approach

+This approach is more happy-go-lucky and relies on the `shuffle` function in Python to deliver randomness correctly.
+If it does, it is unlikely that two games are played using the same deck (one in ~8x10<sup>67</sup>).
+Comparing the odds of different strategies then relies on statistics and for that you need equally **many** games for each strategy.

+One advantage with this approach is that you can speed things up by trusting the decks "always" are new.
+Per default, the flag `TRUST_RANDOM` is set to `True` in `project.py` (i.e. don't check if deck is already in database).
+It is possible avoid that behaviour when running a batch ("Trust random (y/n)? n")

+Workflow:
+1. Test **one** strategy for **many** decks
+2. Repeat 1 using the same or another strategy
+3. Keep track of the total number of games played by each strategy (see database table `batches`)!

+Select game option 3 to run steps 1 and 2, with these settings:

+- Use sub sets (y/n)? n
+- Use permutations (y/n)? n
+- Save all (y/n)? y or n
+- Trust random (y/n)? y
+- Use new decks ('return') or decks from DB (input deck_ids):
+- Number of decks: choose reasonably

+Easier and better, right?
+But what if you want to test new strategies on the same decks?
+Let's go systematic (step 3)!

+## Batch recommendations

+- Use a separate database for each approach!
+They don't play nice.

+- Make sure each strategy has played the same number of games, e.g. by always using the same number of decks for each batch (see database table `batches`).
+Otherwise the odds can't be reliably compared across strategies.

+- Use the same settings of the flags `SAVE_ALL` and `TRUST_RANDOM` for a database.

 ---